STU/QCD Correspondence: Jet-quenching parameter

 where,

-and $f$ and $\mathcal{H}$ is given by the relation (2).
-In order to find the effect of the constant electric field on the jet-quenching parameter we examine above integral for three different cases of one, two and three-charged black hole.
-Numerically, and under near boundary approximation, we draw graph of the jet-quenching parameter in terms of the constant electric field and find that the constant electric field increases the value of the jet-quenching parameter.
-In the Fig. 18 we draw the jet-quenching parameter in terms of the constant electric field for the large black hole charge.
+and $f$ and $\mathcal{H}$ are given by the relation (2).
+In order to find the effect of the constant electric field on the jet-quenching parameter we examine above integral for three different cases of one, two and three-charged black hole.\\ Numerically, and under near boundary approximation, we draw graph of the jet-quenching parameter in terms of the constant electric field and find that the constant electric field increases the value of the jet-quenching parameter.\\ In the Fig. 18 we draw the jet-quenching parameter in terms of the constant electric field for the large black hole charge.
+It shows that the effect of the constant electric field is increasing the jet-quenching parameter.